 While it is important to be supportive, gentle and open with the people in your life who are struggling, it can still be hard to know what to do, and say, to your friend or family member who is facing an infertility diagnosis.
 Even people with the best intentions can inadvertently upset someone they were trying to comfort, simply from not knowing the correct ways to help.

 If you know someone who is having trouble conceiving, we recommend the following approach to encourage a safe space where the individual will feel comfortable.

-We all lead busy lives with schedules packed with activities and appointments, so it’s understandable that you may be caught up in your own routine and don’t realize your friend is in need of an outlet.
-Let your friend or family member know you care, that you are available, interested, and open to supporting them in whatever way they need.
-Offering to help out with household duties or other chores while they attend appointments, or attend appointments with them to show that you care about their experience.
-If you find that they seem overwhelmed or are unwilling to discuss fertility, encourage him or her to join a support group.
+Everyone leads busy lives with packed schedules, so it is completely understandable that you may be caught in your own routine, and overlook that your person needs an outlet.
+Let your friend or family member know that you care, are available, interested, and open to supporting them in any way you can.
+Offering to help out with household chores and duties while they attend appointments, or even attending appointments with them, shows that you care about them and helping them maximize their time with the doctor.